 The guild meets at the Western Watauga Community Senior Center in Sugar Grove on the third Thursday, from April through October, at 6:30 p.m.
 During the months of November through March, the meetings are on the third Saturday of each month at 10 a.m.

 Anyone who has an interest in fibers or would like to learn more about fiber activities are invited to join in the fun.
 Meetings include hands-on workshops, “show and tell” (and “show and help”) sessions and “fiber swaps,” where members share or swap their stashes with each other.

 The Serendipity Gallery hosts “Celebrations,” an eclectic collection of works created by students from Marsha Holmes’s art classes, including photography by Trudy Muegel and paintings by Jean and Dan Stillwell, William Bass, Judy Clarke, Sondra Edwards and Linda Norman.

 The Tarheel Footprints Children’s Gallery is featuring the work of the young students of John Bond of Art Mart & Academy.
 Art Mart & Academy recently changed locations, having moved onto King Street in downtown Boone.
 Bond teaches students ages 6 and older in a variety of mediums, and Johnson said the arts council is pleased to showcase some of their work.
 The exhibit includes pastels, watercolors and mixed media bas relief by Art Mart’s Summer Kids Camp students, Anders Coffey, Maylin Miller, Izzy Mitchell and Asha Bachelor.

 All of the galleries are sponsored by Cheap Joe’s Art Stuff.

-There will also be plenty of shopping in the gift shop, along with light refreshments.
-All WCAC members are treated to a 10-percent discount while shopping at the WCAC Gift Shop during the Second Saturday weekend (Friday and Saturday).
+Second Saturday also promises plenty of shopping in the WCAC Gift Shop, along with light refreshments.
+All WCAC members receive a 10-percent discount at the shop Friday and Saturday.